Hwedhlow ha lien gwerin Pennwydh

 We have shared quite a few posts relating to Penwith's folklore on our blog - you can see all the posts here.

-We also regularly share folklore related posts on our social media channels, so to join in the discussion make sure you follow us on Facebook, Twitter and Instagram.
+We also regularly shared folklore related posts on our social media channels, you can look at our posts on Facebook, Twitter and Instagram.

 Kevrennewgh agas hwedhlow teythyek genen